 Additionally, artificial intelligence and robotics are now used more frequently in a bid to enhance battery sorting and breakdown.
 Through AI-based detection systems, battery chemistries and states-of-health can be detected, thus, allowing downstream processing to be inherently optimized.
 In India, sensor-based sorting lines are being tested by the Centre for Materials for Electronics Technology (C-MET) efforts led to making the process of lithium-ion battery recovery more efficient.

-Battery Recycling Market Dynamics and Trends
+Battery-Recycling-Market Dynamics and Trends

 Driver: Rising EV Battery Decommissioning Leading to Accelerated Recycling Infrastructure Development